 How Many Working Weeks Are in a Year?
 A Guide for Small Business Owners

 Understanding the number of working weeks in a year is essential for effective planning.
-Whether you're calculating payroll, managing leave entitlements, or creating project timelines, knowing how to determine working weeks can help you stay organized.
+Whether you’re calculating payroll, managing leave entitlements, or creating project timelines, knowing how to determine working weeks can help you stay organised.
 In this guide, we’ll break down the basics of working weeks, highlight influencing factors, and provide practical steps to calculate them for individual employees.

 Why Knowing the Number of Working Weeks Matters